White House doubles down on John Kelly’s 'empty barrel' slam: 'All hat, no cattle'

 Sarah Sanders, the White House press secretary, said Kelly “absolutely” stands by his slam.

 “As Gen. Kelly pointed out, if you're able to make a sacred act like honoring American heroes all about yourself, you’re an empty barrel,” Sanders said.
-“If you don't understand that reference, I will put a little bit more simply as we say in the South, ‘all hat, no cattle.’”
+“If you don't understand that reference, I will put it a little bit more simply as we say in the South, ‘all hat, no cattle.’”

 On Thursday, Kelly, during an emotional appearance in the White House press room, addressed the recent controversy involving President Trump’s phone call to the family of an army soldier killed in Niger.
 Wilson has accused Trump of offending the family with his comments and Kelly said it was inappropriate for the lawmaker to listen in on the call.